amurrell/deploy-commands/README.md

 **AWS SSM Workflows: Integrate workflows & Setup IAM, GitHub Secrets and GitHub Variables**

-You may not have SSH ports open for security reasons and may be using AWS with SSM - in which case, you can use the `deploy-workflow-aws-ssm-<env:prod|dev>.yml` workflow files instead.
+You may not have SSH ports open for security reasons and may be using AWS with SSM - in which case, you can use the following workflow files instead:
+- `deploy-workflow-aws-ssm-dev.yml`
+- `deploy-workflow-aws-ssm-prod.yml`
+- `deploy-aws-ssm.yml` (this is a shared file that both the above workflows use)

 Copy them into your site's repository under the `.github/workflows/` directory.

 > [!IMPORTANT]
 > Be sure to review the events that will trigger the workflow.
 For example, you may want to update the `deploy-workflow-aws-ssm-prod.yml` version to work _either_ `main` branch push OR tag `release` publish as it would be redudant to have both trigger the deployment.